sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

         ”dpu_data_plane_time": ”timestamp",
         ”dpu_data_plane_reason": ”Pipeline failure",
 ```
+#### DPU Health
+3. This feature is implemented in two phases.
+#### Phase:1

-3. Each DPU has to store the health data in its local DB and should provide it to the switch.
+* Each DPU has to store the health info locally and should be available on the DPU when the "show system-health ..."
+CLI is executed on the DPU just like the switch.
+#### Phase:2
+* Each DPU besides storing the health info locally, should also store the DPU health info in the switch ChassisStateDB.
+The schema for each DPU health info is the same as the switch and also is shown below.
-* When the "show system-health ..."
-CLI is executed on the switch.
-For faster access store it in the switch ChassisStateDB.
+* When the "show system-health <all/DPUx/SWITCH>" CLI is executed on the switch a consolidated view of the entire system health will be provided.
-* The DPU is a complex hardware, to facilitate debug, a consistent way of storing and accessing the health record of the DPUs is critical in a multi vendor scenario even though it is a platform specific implementation.
+* The DPU is a complex hardware.
+To facilitate debug, a consistent way of storing and accessing the health record of the DPUs is critical in a multi vendor scenario even though it is a platform specific implementation.
 * Both switch and the DPUs will follow the [SONiC system health monitor HLD](https://github.com/sonic-net/SONiC/blob/ce313db92a694e007a6c5332ce3267ac158290f6/doc/system_health_monitoring/system-health-HLD.md)
 * Refer to section 3.4.5 for "show system-health .."
 CLIs